We are stoked to officially be open!

 Ski racing may take place on a race arena on Shirtfront this year.

 Food and beverage: Our café in the main base building will be open for hot and cold beverages, and food.
-Our food offering is likely to be a little simpler this year and during level 2 we will have a limit on how many people can be seated inside.
-We will be following government guidelines for hospitality and we will only accept cashless payments.
+Our food offering is a little simpler this year.
+We will only accept cashless payments.

 Kea club will still be running morning and afternoon sessions, but without lunch.

 Skiwiland will be open to ages 2 - 5 at Coronet Peak with limited capacity.
 Advanced bookings are required.